12 Thrilling Movies of 1976, a Year of Rebellion

-Here 12 thrilling movies of 1976, a year when rebels and underdogs reigned at the box office.
+Here 12 most revolutionary movies of 1976, a year when rebels and underdogs reigned at the box office.

 As America marked its bicentennial, revolution was once again in the air, as stars of the screen rejected the status quo.